- Pro Shop & Studio

 The ratings of other courses can be found on the website http://ncrdb.usga.org/

-If you have at least 20 qualifying strokeplay rounds over the last two years in your record, your initial handicap index on 2nd November will be the average of the best 8 of your last 20 rounds after your scores have been adjusted for course and slope rating.
+If you have at least 20 qualifying strokeplay rounds in your record since the beginning of 2018, your initial handicap index on 2nd November will be the average of the best 8 of your last 20 rounds after your scores have been adjusted for course and slope rating.
 So a round of 85 gross by a man off the Purley Downs white tees when the Competition Standard Scratch (CSS) remained unaltered from the Standard Scratch Score (SSS) will be taken as (85 – 71.1) x 113/124 = 12.7 “handicap differential” (note this is taken to one decimal place).

 The handicap differentials of your other 19 scores will be similarly calculated and the average of the best 8 becomes your new WHS handicap index, which will also be to one decimal place.
 As you put in further rounds from 2nd November they will replace your oldest rounds which will drop out of consideration and your handicap index will trend up or down depending on how well you are playing.

 For the purposes of competing against others your “course handicap” will be your handicap index adjusted for slope rating.
-So a man with a handicap index of 13.8 playing on the Purley Downs white course will have a course handicap of 13.8 x 124/113 = 15 taken to the nearest whole number.
-Or a woman with a handicap index of 23.4 will have a course handicap of 23.4 x 125/113 = 26 on the Purley Downs red course.
-Your “playing handicap” is then your course handicap adjusted for a “handicap allowance” depending on the format of play.
-For instance, for fourball betterball it will be 90% of your course handicap like it is presently under CONGU.
-However some of the handicap allowances will be different, notably in medal individual strokeplay it will be 95% - different from the de facto 100% under CONGU.
+So a man with a handicap index of 13.8 playing on the Purley Downs white course will have a course handicap of 13.8 x 124/113 = 15.14.
+Or a woman with a handicap index of 23.4 will have a course handicap of 23.4 x 125/113 = 25.88 on the Purley Downs red course.
+Your “playing handicap” is then your course handicap adjusted for a “handicap allowance” depending on the format of play and rounded to the nearst whole number.
+For instance, for fourball betterball it will be based on 90% of your course handicap, a value we are familiar with in CONGU.
+However some of the handicap allowances will be different, notably in individual strokeplay it will be 95% - different from the de facto 100% under CONGU.